waikato-datamining/tensorflow/deepspeech/0.7.4/base/README.md

 The following tools are available:

+* `/usr/bin/deepspeech` - default [deepspeech excecutable](https://deepspeech.readthedocs.io/en/v0.7.4/)
 * `/usr/bin/deepspeech_predict` - for batch processing audio files
 * `/usr/bin/deepspeech_pause_splitter` - for splitting audio files into chunks based on identified pauses

+Use `-h/--help` to display help on command-line options for each tool.

 ## Permissions